-While spies watched the Harpe men at the cabin, the Harpe women traveled elsewhere in the area collecting supplies and old debts.
-After a week of surveillance, the spies give up the job on Aug.
-20. The following day, the Harpes left to meet their wives at a rendezvous.
+While spies watched the Harpe men at the cabin, the Harpe women traveled elsewhere, collecting supplies and old debts.
+After a week of surveillance, the spies gave up the job on August 20.
+The following day, the Harpes left to meet their wives at a rendezvous.
 While riding good horses that morning, they met up with James Tompkins, a local resident.
 Tompkins had not met the men before and believed their tale of being itinerant preachers.
 The local man invited them home for the midday supper, where Big Harpe presided over with a more than adequate meal blessing.
 Ironically, during the conversation, Tompkins admitted that he had no more powder for his gun.
 In a show of charity, Big Harpe poured a teacup full from his powder horn.
 Three days later, that powder would be used to shoot Big Harpe in the back as he tried to escape.

-The smoke attracted McBee and a number of others.
-By the next morning, the posse grew to include seven local residents, including Stegall.
-All day they followed the Harpes' trail.
-At night they camped and started again the next morning, Aug.
-24, on the trail.
-While chasing the Harpes they discovered two more victims of the men killed a few days before.
+The smoke attracted McBee and several others.
+By the following day, the posse grew to include seven local residents, including Stegall.
+All day, they followed the Harpes' trail.
+At night, they camped and started again the next morning, August 24, on the trail.
+While chasing the Harpes, they discovered two more victims of the men killed a few days before.

 They soon found the Harpes' camp with only Little Harpe's wife present.
 She pointed the way Big Harpe and the other two women went.
 They caught up with Big Harpe about two miles away and called for his surrender.
 Instead, he sped away, leaving the women.
 Four of the posse members shot at Harpe.
 One hit him in the leg.
 John Leiper missed and then borrowed Tompkins's gun for a second shot.
 Leiper then spurred his horse forward to catch up with Big Harpe.
 Knowing there hadn't been enough time for Leiper to reload his weapon, Harpe turned and aimed carefully at Leiper.
 Then, using Tompkins' gun containing the powder given to him by Harpe just days before, Leiper fired his second round towards Harpe, entering his backbone and damaging the spinal cord.